 When you have items of value that exceed special limits you may consider the option to add a rider to the insurance policy before a claim happens.

-What Determines How Much Money You Will Get in a Claim
+What Determines How Much Money You Will Get?

 - Actual Cash Value (ACV)